Wasomeno/next-marketplace/README.md

 ### Admin

 - Sign in / Sign (Credentials only)
-- CRUD in categories, products, and orders
+- CRUD in categories, products
+- Update Order Status
 - And there's a simple chart in the admin dashboard (on proccess)

 ## Tech